giobel/giobel.github.io/_posts/2017-12-24-JavaNotes.md

   Hat (double d) {}
 }

-new Hat(); \\The compiler will complaing that it cannot find a constructor that matches.
+new Hat(); //The compiler will complaing that it cannot find a constructor that matches.
 ```